 Series B in 2010

-Spartoo is a European online retailer based in Grenoble, France, specializing in the sale of footwear, apparel, and accessories for men, women, and children.
-Founded in 2006, the company offers a diverse range of products including trainers, boots, sandals, and various styles of shoes, alongside clothing items such as jeans, coats, and t-shirts.
-Spartoo serves customers across several countries, including Germany, England, Italy, and Spain, and delivers products to the UK and its offshore islands.
-The company has developed its own e-commerce platform to facilitate the retail of these fashion items, positioning itself as a key player in the online retail market.
+Spartoo is a European online retailer headquartered in Grenoble, France, specializing in the sale of footwear and fashion items for men, women, and children.
+Founded in 2006, the company offers a diverse range of products, including trainers, boots, sandals, and various styles of shoes, alongside ready-to-wear clothing and leather goods.
+Spartoo operates an e-commerce platform that features not only footwear but also a variety of fashion items such as jeans, trousers, coats, and t-shirts.
+The company serves customers across several countries, including Germany, England, Italy, Spain, as well as the UK regions of England, Wales, Scotland, and Northern Ireland.

 Series A in 2010